w3c/wai-arrm/content/user-experience.md

 ### Primary Role: UX Designer

-"As the primary owner of this <s>checkpoint</s>activity, I will add annotations to my design document(s).
+"As the primary owner of this task, I will add annotations to my design document(s).
 They will identify which elements on the page receive keyboard focus.

 I will include this instruction for Front-end developers: implement the interactive elements in a way that, when the element receives focus, it doesn't automatically trigger a context change on the page."

 ### Secondary Role: Visual Designer

-The secondary owner of the <s>checkpoint</s>activity is the Visual Designer.
+The secondary owner of the task is the Visual Designer.
 They may have designed content to appear on the screen once a button receives focus and is selected.

 Explain the behaviour and functionality that you intend as the UX Designer and primary owner.
 For example, if the button receives focus, it shouldn't automatically show the content.
 It should be user-controlled; the user needs to select the button for it to display.